- What is distance?

 - The distance formula for Euclidean distance

-- Distance from a straight line or any continuous structure
+- Distance to a straight line or any continuous structure

-- How to find the distance from one point to another using our distance calculator
+- How to find the distance using our distance calculator

-- Distance from Earth to Moon and Sun, and astronomical distances
+- Distance from Earth to Moon and Sun - astronomical distances

 - Distance beyond length

-Have you ever wanted to calculate the distance from one point to another or the distance between cities?
+Have you ever wanted to calculate the distance from one point to another, or the distance between cities?
 Have you ever wondered what the distance definition is?
-We have all these answers and more, including a detailed explanation on how to calculate the distance between any two objects in 2D space.
-As a bonus point, we have a fascinating twist on how we perceive an talk about distance; we're sure you'll love it!
+We have all these answers and more, including a detailed explanation of how to calculate the distance between any two objects in 2D space.
+As a bonus, we have a fascinating topic on how we perceive distances (for example as a percentage difference); we're sure you'll love it!

 What is distance?

-Before we get to how to calculate distances, we should probably clarify what distance is.
-In the most typical meaning of distance, it is the 1D space between two objects.
+Before we get into how to calculate distances, we should probably clarify what a distance is.
+The most common meaning is the 1D space between two points.
 This definition is one way to say what almost all of us think of distance intuitively, but it is not the only way we could talk about distance.
-You will see in the following sections how the concept of distance can be extended beyond length.
-In fact, in more than one sense, that is the breakthrough behind Einstein's theory of relativity.
+You will see in the following sections how the concept of distance can be extended beyond length, in more than one sense that is the breakthrough behind Einstein's theory of relativity.

-If we stick with the geometrical definition of distance we still have to precise what kind of space we are working on.
-In most cases, you are probably talking about 3 dimensions or less, since that's all we can imagine without our brains exploding.
-For this calculator, we will focus only on the 2D distance (with the 1D included as a special case).
-If you are looking for the 3D distance between 2 points we invite you to use our 3D distance calculator made specifically for that purpose.
+If we stick with the geometrical definition of distance we still have to define what kind of space we are working in.
+In most cases, you're probably talking about three dimensions or less, since that's all we can imagine without our brains exploding.
+For this calculator, we focus only on the 2D distance (with the 1D included as a special case).
+If you are looking for the 3D distance between 2 points we encourage you to use our 3D distance calculator made specifically for that purpose.

 To find the distance between two points, the first thing you need are two points, obviously.
-These points are described in mathematics by their coordinates in space.
-For each point in 2D space, we need 2 coordinates.
-These two coordinates are unique to this point.
+These points are described by their coordinates in space.
+For each point in 2D space, we need two coordinates that are unique to that point.
 If you wish to find the distance between two points in 1D space you can still use this calculator by simply setting one of the coordinates to be the same for both points.
-Since this is a very special case, from now on we will talk about distance meaning "2D distance".
+Since this is a very special case, from now on we will talk only about distance in two dimensions.

-Next step to do, if you want to be mathematical accurate and precise, is to define the type of space you're working on.
+The next step, if you want to be mathematical, accurate, and precise, is to define the type of space you're working in.
 No, wait, don't run away!
 It is easier than you think.
-If you don't know what space you're working on or if you didn't even know there was more than one type of space, you're most likely working in Euclidean space.
-Since this is the "default" space in which we do almost every geometrical operations, it is the one we have set for the calculator to operate on.
-Let's dive a bit deeper into Euclidean spaces, what they are, what properties they have and why are so important.
+If you don't know what space you're working in or if you didn't even know there is more than one type of space, you're most likely working in Euclidean space.
+Since this is the "default" space in which we do almost every geometrical operation, and it's the one we have set for the calculator to operate on.
+Let's dive a bit deeper into Euclidean space, what is it, what properties does it have and why is it so important?

 The distance formula for Euclidean distance

-The Euclidean space or Euclidean geometry is precisely what we all think of space of geometry before we receive any deep mathematical training in any of these aspects.
-In Euclidean space the sum of triangle angles is 180º.
-Squares have all their angles equal to 90º, always...
-Which is something we all take for granted, but that is not true in all spaces.
+The Euclidean space or Euclidean geometry is what we all usually think of 2D space is before we receive any deep mathematical training in any of these aspects.
+In Euclidean space, the sum of the angles of a triangle equals 180º and squares have all their angles equal to 90º; always.
+This is something we all take for granted, but this is not true in all spaces.
 Let's also not confuse Euclidean space with multidimensional spaces.
-Euclidean space can have as many dimensions as you want (as long as it's a finite number of them) and still be Euclidean.
+Euclidean space can have as many dimensions as you want, as long as there is a finite number of them, and they still obey Euclidean rules.

-We do not want to bore you with mathematical definitions of what a "space" is and what makes the Euclidean space unique since that would be too complicated to explain in a simple distance calculator.
-However, we can try to give some examples of other spaces that are commonly used and that might help you understand why Euclidean space is not the only space.
+We do not want to bore you with mathematical definitions of what is a space and what makes the Euclidean space unique, since that would be too complicated to explain in a simple distance calculator.
+However, we can try to give you some examples of other spaces that are commonly used and that might help you understand why Euclidean space is not the only space.
 Also, you will hopefully understand why we are not going to bother calculating distances in other spaces.

-Both the Euclidean and Minkowski space that we have talked about are what mathematicians call flat space.
+Both the Euclidean and Minkowski space are what mathematicians call flat space.
 This means that space itself has flat properties; for example, the shortest distance between any two points is always a straight line between them (check the linear interpolation calculator).
-There are, however, other types of mathematical spaces called "Curved spaces" in which space is intrinsically curved and the shortest distance between two points is no a straight line.
+There are, however, other types of mathematical spaces called curved spaces in which space is intrinsically curved and the shortest distance between two points is no a straight line.

-This curved space is hard to imagine in 3D but for 2D we can imagine that instead of having a flat plane area we have a 2D space curved in the shape of, for example, the surface of a sphere.
+This curved space is hard to imagine in 3D, but for 2D we can imagine that instead of having a flat plane area, we have a 2D space, for example, curved in the shape of the surface of a sphere.
 In this case, very strange things happen.
-For example, the shortest distance from one point to another is not a straight line, because any line in this space is curved due to the intrinsic curvature of the space.
+The shortest distance from one point to another is not a straight line, because any line in this space is curved due to the intrinsic curvature of the space.
 Another very strange feature of this space is that some parallel lines do actually meet at some point.
-You can understand this better by think of the so-called "parallels" that divide the earth into many time zones and cross each other at the poles.
+You can try to understand it by thinking of the so-called lines of longitude that divide the Earth into many time zones and cross each other at the poles.

 It is important to note that this is conceptually VERY different from a change of coordinates.
 When we take the standard

-x, y, z coordinates and convert into polar coordinates, or cylindrical coordinates, or even spherical coordinates but we will still be in Euclidean space.
+x, y, z coordinates and convert into polar, cylindrical, or even spherical coordinates, but we will still be in Euclidean space.
 When we talk about curved space we are talking about a very different space in terms of its intrinsic properties.
-In spherical coordinates, you can still have a straight line and distance is measured in a straight line, even if that would be very hard to express in numbers.
+In spherical coordinates, you can still have a straight line and distance is still measured in a straight line, even if that would be very hard to express in numbers.

 b are legs of a right triangle and

 c is the hypotenuse.
-Suppose (x₁,y₁) and (x₂,y₂)are coordinates of the endpoints of the hypotenuse.
+Suppose that two points, (x₁, y₁) and (x₂, y₂), are coordinates of the endpoints of the hypotenuse.
 Then